bigskysoftware/htmx/www/content/essays/mvc.md

 Our two APIs are decoupled, while our domain logic remains centralized.

-(Note that this also gets at why [why I tend not to use content negotiation](@/essays/why-tend-not-to-use-content-negotiation.md) and return HTML & JSON from the same endpoint.)
+(Note that this also gets at [why I tend not to use content negotiation](@/essays/why-tend-not-to-use-content-negotiation.md) and return HTML & JSON from the same endpoint.)

 ## MVC Frameworks